-- Clean your tools with a 10% bleach solution or spray them with rubbing alcohol between rose shrubs or after cutting unhealthy areas.
+- Clean your tools.
+We recommend that you clearn your tools with a 10% bleach solution or spray them with rubbing alcohol between rose shrubs or after cutting unhealthy areas.

-- Set the tools on something other than the ground to prevent picking up fungus or pathogens.
+- Set the tools on something.
+We recommend that you set your tools on something other than the ground to prevent picking up fungus or pathogens.

 6 Pruning Tips for Roses

-- Remove dead or damaged wood, which act as magnets for pests and diseases.
+- Remove dead or damaged wood.
+They act as magnets for pests and diseases.

 - Cut off suckers growing from roots.
 The new growth of a grafted rose will not be the same as the rest of the plant.